Good vs. Bad Bugs in Your Garden

 - Hornworm Caterpillars "What's big, fat, and green, with bright markings and a spiked tail?"
 "A hornworm caterpillar, that's what!"
 These are voracious eaters and hard to see among the leaves.

-- Ladybirds (Ladybugs) with 26 and 28 spot only.
+- Ladybirds (Ladybugs) with 26 and 28 spots only.
 These are hungry plant eaters so are classified as bad bugs, whereas all the other varieties are insectivorous and therefore good bugs.

 - Lawn Grubs cause the brown patches in the lawn from winter to mid-summer.
 They thrive in long dry spells and emerge as the African Black Beetle. they dislike wet soil so a constantly watered lawn will leave them to rot and die.